Latin Phrase: Over Many, One

 That's the easy part.
 Now the difficulties.

 In the original phrase, what is the gender of the word pluribus?
-And one does unum refer to?
+And what does unum refer to?

 My quick answer is that unum means "one thing", while pluribus is neuter and means "from many things".